Dongguage/amblyopia_training/README.md

 # weak_sight_training
-This is an pptx file that can be used for weak-sight training
+This is a pptx file that can be used for weak-sight training